-Perhaps unfortunately, their strong ties to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the Earth with a complete sense of stasis.
-While this is seemingly a bad effect for a dungeon adventurer, stasis has the beneficial effect of preventing many types of nasty hexes and maledictions.
+Perhaps unfortunately, their strong ties to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the earth with a complete sense of stasis.
+While this is a seemingly bad property for a dungeon adventurer, stasis has the beneficial effect of preventing many types of nasty hexes and maledictions.

-With the ability to lift ten times their own weight, the Formicids have strength rivaling that of ogres.
-This, along with the fact that they have four arms, allows Formicid warriors to carry both a shield and a two-handed weapon at the same time.
+With the ability to lift ten times their own weight, the Formicids have strength rivaling that of Oni.
+This, along with the fact that they have four arms, allows Formicid warriors to equip both a shield and a two-handed weapon at the same time.

-Formicids make good earth and venom mages, but are quite capable at both melee and ranged combat too, albeit a bit flimsy.
+Formicids make good earth mages and alchemists, but are quite capable at both melee and ranged combat too.
 They are naturally bad at air magic and conjurations.

 - Antennae 3: Formicids can sense monsters within 7 tiles (even through walls) and can also see invisible.

 - Formicids cannot wear any form of headgear.

 - Four Strong Arms: Formicids have four arms.
 They can wield all two-handed weapons with one hand-pair (the equivalent of one hand for other species), and are even able to wield giant clubs and giant spiked clubs, though with two hand-pairs.
 However, they are too small to use large rocks and still have only 2 ring slots.